diamond2016/spring-7-rest-mvc/MIGRATION_PLAN.md

 4. Suggested commit strategy:
    - Move one logical package/file at a time, run targeted tests (`./mvnw -Dtest=FooTest test`), regenerate MapStruct if mappers are affected, then run full tests and commit.

+   Status update:
+   - Model packages verified: `model.entity` and `model.dto` are present and their classes (`Customer`, `Beer`, `CustomerDTO`, `BeerDTO`, etc.) have correct package declarations.
+No further moves required for model classes at this time.

 If you want me to actually move files now, tell me which files to move or confirm that you want the agent to apply the conservative plan (verify-only, regenerate, run tests, prepare PR draft).